wp-plugins/wp-auto-featured-image/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Set default featured image for page, post and custom post types.
+Choose an image from your library and set this for default featured image for page, post and custom post types.

 == Description ==
+Bored to set default images each time for a page, post or custom type or want a image to auto attach as thumbnail if a user ignores setting up a thumbnail?
+Here is the solution:

-This plugin provides you an easy way to set a default image for all posts, pages or custom post types.
-This will auto set post thumbnail for a page, post, custom post types that is being created or modified and has no thumbnail.
+This plugin provides you an easy way to set a default thumbnail image for your posts, pages or custom post types.
+You can select an image from your local machine or media library.

+You can access this from the WordPress dashboard => "WAFI" (admin menu)

+Option to choose:
+* Select an image to set.
+* Choose post types for which it will trigger.

+Please note this application will trigger and set thumbnail when a new post is being published or modified and missing thumbnail.

 == Installation ==
 Upload the Wordpress Auto Featured Image folder to the /wp-content/plugins/ directory.